coelo-donta/SBB-fallblatt/README.md

 ## Software

-The software from [@harkle](https://github.com/harkle/fallblatt-module) is a Node JS application that allow to control an split-flap display consisting of several modules via serial port.
+The software from [@harkle](https://github.com/harkle/fallblatt-module) is a Node JS application that allows to control a split-flap display consisting of several modules via serial port.
 It offers a webinterface, and two API (Websocket and REST).
 I extended the existing code to communicate to all modules and added new modes to play with it.

 ## Installation
 The easiest way to deal with node and npm is via nvm.